Pixart-tech/rhymes-app/README.md

 Before starting the FastAPI service, make sure a MongoDB server is available.
 You can run it locally at `mongodb://localhost:27017` or supply a hosted MongoDB URL via `MONGO_URL`.

 ## Frontend Setup
-The React client reads its backend URL from `frontend/src/App.js`.
-Configure and start it by following these steps:
+The React client automatically targets the same origin as the page serving it.
+When you need to talk to a backend hosted at a different URL, provide an override through `frontend/.env`:

-1. Create `frontend/.env` with the lines:
+1. (Optional) Create `frontend/.env` with the following entry to point the UI at a different backend host:
    ```env
    REACT_APP_BACKEND_URL=http://localhost:8000
    ```